Monotype system: Mould

 This wedge position depends on the row of the currently cast character in the matrix case, so by setting the letter to be cast, the width of the mould is also set.
 Just for spaces, there is a second wedge with finer steps, used to set their precise width for each line, so it's "mathematically" justified.

-For the casting operation, the mould width is set, and it's placed above the conic metal injector, and below matrix.
-The injector is raised, and fits into the conic funnel at the base of the mould, ensuring precise positioning.
-At the same time, a pin is pressed to the round depression at the top of the matrix, ensuring its precise positioning, and tight contact with the mould.
+For the casting operation, the mould width is set, and it's placed above the conical metal injector, and below the matrix.
+The injector is raised, and fits into the conical funnel at the base of the mould, ensuring precise positioning.
+At the same time, a pin is pressed to a round depression on the top of the selected matrix, ensuring its precise positioning and tight contact with the mould.

 The metal is injected with some pressure, and almost immediately the injector and the pin retreat, releasing the mould to rush to the ejection site and back, to have its wedges adjust for the next cast, and releasing the matrix-case to position the next character to be cast.

 Another part of the mould is called the crossblock.
 While the metal is injected into the mould, it seals the room where the character is formed.
 When the cast is done, the now solid metal needs to leave the mould.
 The crossblock will move to the side of the machine.
 When the crossblock travels: starting above the metal injector and below the matrix, it travels to the ejection site, shaving the foot of the sort as it moves.

 When the crossblock is at its maximum, the mould-blade will push the sort inside the typecarrier.
 This piece moves in front the mould-opening and takes the sort in.
 A spring inside the typecarrier holds the sort such that it can not turn.
 The crossblock and the typecarrier move back, and the character is pushed inside the character-channel.
 At the same moment the next sort is cast.

 The typecarrier is firmly connected to the crossblock of the mould, and it controls the movement of the crossblock.

 Inside the character-channel the line is built, until it is finished, and a combined 0075-0005 code instructs the caster to move the finished line at the galley.

-This all takes less than half a second - the caster casts 140 sorts a minute or better in all but the earliest models, depending on the size of the font cast.
+This all takes less than half a second – the caster casts 140 sorts a minute or better in all but the earliest models, depending on the size of the font cast.

 The mould is water-cooled, through special passages, or cavities.
 This enables it to cast at such a high rate without getting too hot to continue.
 Special mould oil is used to lubricate the moving pieces inside of the mould and prevent buildup of carbon particles due to the very high temperatures inside the mould.